NeilMcConnell/ImproveTransparentPixels/README.md

 Parameters:
-any paremeter that does not start with a dash (-) will be assumed to be the input file name -in:filename  -> specifies the input file -out:filename -> specifies the output file.
+any parameter that does not start with a dash (-) will be assumed to be the input file name -in:filename  -> specifies the input file -out:filename -> specifies the output file.
 If no output file is specified, then the output file will be the input filename with the extension ".ImprovedTransparent.png"
 -preview:filename -> specifies a preview file (optional).
 This will be the same as the output file, but with all pixels set fully opaque